mihaelasandrea/planet-shift/README.md

 <p>My personal scope of creating this memory game was learning how to juggle with javascript functions and algorithms
     and to better undestand the applicability of the powerful tools that this intricate programming language has to offer.
-I have to admit that I have understood a big deal of logical javascript behaviour while following these tutorials.
-They offered me important support during the creation of this project.</p>
+I have to admit that I have understood a big deal of logical javascript behaviour while following these tutorials and they offered me important support during the creation of this project.</p>

 -   I have taken inspiration as for the structure of the memory game [here](https://www.youtube.com/watch?v=28VfzEiJgy4)
 -   I have followed the walkthrough tutorial for the game commands in javascript [here](https://www.youtube.com/watch?v=3uuQ3g92oPQ&t=395s)